openvinotoolkit/model_server/docs/home.md

 - [model caching](model_cache.md) - cache the models on first load and re-use models from cache on subsequent loads
 - [metrics](metrics.md) - metrics compatible with Prometheus standard

+The models used by OpenVINO Model Server need to be stored locally or hosted remotely by object storage services.
+For more details, refer to [Preparing Model Repository](./models_repository.md) documentation.
+Model server works with [Bare Metal Hosts](host.md) as well as [Docker containers](docker_container.md).
+It is also suitable for landing in the [Kubernetes environment](../deploy/README.md).

-Follow an example from the [Quickstart guide](ovms_quickstart.md) or try the model server [features](features.md) for your application.
+Follow an example from the [Quickstart guide](ovms_quickstart.md) or [start the model server](docker_container.md) and try its [features](features.md) for your application.

 ## Additional Resources

 * [Simplified Deployments with OpenVINO™ Model Server and TensorFlow Serving](https://community.intel.com/t5/Blogs/Tech-Innovation/Artificial-Intelligence-AI/Simplified-Deployments-with-OpenVINO-Model-Server-and-TensorFlow/post/1353218) - learn how to perform inference on JPEG images using the gRPC API in OpenVINO Model Server
 * [Inference Scaling with OpenVINO™ Model Server in Kubernetes and OpenShift Clusters](https://www.intel.com/content/www/us/en/developer/articles/technical/deploy-openvino-in-openshift-and-kubernetes.html) - scale inferencing with OpenVINO in Kubernetes and OpenShift using OpenVINO Model Server
 * [Benchmarking results](https://docs.openvino.ai/2022.1/openvino_docs_performance_benchmarks_ovms.html) - see high performance gains on several public neural networks on multiple Intel® CPUs, GPUs and VPUs
 * [Speed and Scale AI Inference Operations Across Multiple Architectures](https://techdecoded.intel.io/essentials/speed-and-scale-ai-inference-operations-across-multiple-architectures/?elq_cid=3646480_ts1607680426276&erpm_id=6470692_ts1607680426276) - watch model server demo recording
 * [Release Notes](https://github.com/openvinotoolkit/model_server/releases) - find out what’s new in the latest OpenVINO Model Server release

 ## Contributing

-If you have a question, a feature request, or a bug report, feel free to submit a [Github issue](https://github.com/openvinotoolkit/model_server).
+As an open source project, we welcome community contributions to OpenVINO&trade; Model Server.
+If you have a question, a feature request, or a bug report, feel free to submit a [Github issue](https://github.com/openvinotoolkit/model_server) in the repository.